alizehkhan/dotfiles/README.md

 $ brew install --cask figma
 ```
 #### Install CLI utilities and GUI apps in bulk
 Create a `Brewfile` in your home directory.
-List all the CLI tools and GUI apps you need (check out the Brewfile in this repo as an example).
+List all the CLI utililty and GUI apps you need (check out the [Brewfile](Brewfile) in this repo as an example).
 Then using bundle, install all of the them using the command below:
 ```shell
 $ brew bundle --file ~/Brewfile
 ```